firecat53/keepmenu/docs/install.md

 1. Python 3.7+.
 2. [Pykeepass][1] >= 4.0.0 and [pynput][2].
 Install via pip or your
    distribution's package manager, if available.
-3. Bemenu, Dmenu, Fuzzel, Rofi, Wofi, or Yofi.
+3. Bemenu, Dmenu, Wmenu, Fuzzel, Rofi, Wofi, or Yofi.
 4. (optional) Pinentry.
 Make sure to set which flavor of pinentry command to use in the config file.
 5. (optional) xdotool (for X) or ydotool (>=1.0.0, for Wayland), wtype (for